Ebenezer Allen (Texas politician)

-Ebenezer C. Allen (April 8, 1804 – 1863) was Secretary of State and the last Attorney General of the Republic of Texas.
-He was also Attorney General of the State of Texas.
+Ebenezer C. Allen (April 8, 1804 – 1863) was a Texian and American businessman who served as a secretary of state and attorney general of the Republic of Texas.
+He was also the attorney general of the State of Texas.
 He was an early Texas railroad promoter.

 Early life

 Allen was born in Newport, New Hampshire, in 1804 to David and Hannah (Wilcox) Allen.

 Legal career and move to Texas

 He attended Dartmouth College, graduating in 1826.
 Allen moved to Orono, Maine, and married Sylvina Morse in 1833.
 He practiced law there for a time before he went to Galveston, Texas.
 He arrived during the Texas Revolution and practiced law in Galveston.

 Official of the Republic of Texas

 On December 9, 1844, Allen was elected Attorney General of the Republic of Texas.
 He served under President Anson Jones, resigning in July 1845.
 He then served as acting Secretary of State, during the absence of Ashbel Smith, assisting with the annexation negotiations with the United States Government.